MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 ## Set up a basic web app

-To get started with an empty web app, generate one using [Node Express App Generator][ExpressjsApplicationGenerator].
-Create a new directory, `MySamplePwa` and open a new command-line session \(PowerShell or Bash\).
+To create an empty web app, follow the steps in [Node Express App Generator][ExpressjsApplicationGenerator], and name your app `MySamplePwa`.

 In the prompt, run the following commands.